Stomar21/VSD-Beginner-Physical-Design-workshop/README.md

 - Pin placement and logical cell placement blockage

 ### Placement :
-During this stage following are done as :
+During this stage following were done as :
 - Netlist binding with the initial place design using cell library that contains different flavours of a cell
 - Optimization of placement using estimated wire length and capacitance since routing has not done yet
 - After this step timing analysis is done with ideal clock since CTS has not done till this stage